ace592-team3/ACE592-Final-Project/README.md

 The code for our crime and Covid-19 analysis can be found in the "Crime and Covid-19" iPython Notebook.

 And the formal summary of our research is documented in the "Team3_WriteUp" PDF file.
+We also include the slides for our presentation in the "Team3_Slides" file.